felix-gradr/LLM-test/goal.md

 ### Current Sub-goal
 Empower yourself, set up things in the following order:
+- 1. Fix the memory system
-- 1. Improve the system prompt
+- 2. Improve the system prompt
+- 3. Divide the repo into smaller parts.
+Smaller files makes writes easier.
-- 2. Leverage chained LLM calls to build up context and perform calls.
+- 4. Leverage chained LLM calls to build up context and perform calls.
 An example could be lighter weight models (o4-mini) querying the codebase (as it grows larger) or writing patches.
 Outsource "easy" job to o4-mini and keep heavy reasoning tasks to o3

 ### What Can you change
 This repository is you, see it as your brain.